AlexanderLabWHOI/academic-kickstart/content/post/2021-03-missingfont/index.md

 pdf.fonttype:       42
 ```

-And with that, I say to you happy plotting!
 You can now change your fonts as you please and not be stuck with DejaVu Sans (a font that I really, *really*, **REALLY** dislike).

 Happy plotting!

+[Thanks to Arianna for commenting on this blog post for me :)]